herukurniawan/edgedetection/README.md

-# Edge Detection with Sobel and Robert Kernels
+# Edge Detection with Sobel and Prewitt Kernels
-An implementation of Sobel and Robert Kernels to detect edges in an image
+An implementation of Sobel and Prewitt Kernels to detect edges in an image